orsonteodoro/oiledmachine-overlay/README.md

 reported vulnerabilities per month sorted by reported vulnerabilities per month and another column that list the corresponding llvm sanitizer to stop the vulnerability.
-Allow for multiple sanitizer possibilities so that hwasan can be use when just asan presented.
+Allow for multiple sanitizer possibilities so that hwasan can be used when just asan presented.
 Give me the full list.
 The temperature should use red, orange, yellow, blue.
 I only want the vulnerabilities from now to previous year.
 The vulnerabilities should be deduped and unique only one cwe per row.